 Using web and print resources,

 a) Calculate how much free energy is theoretically available from the complete aerobic “mineralization” (i.e. oxidation completely to CO2) of one eeq of naphthalene with oxygen as the EA.
-(Hint: b/c naphthalene doesn’t appear in the Bioenergetics half rxn table, youll need to write out the balance redox reaction with O2 as the EA, then use free energies of formation of all products & reactants (available through the Knovel link at the website) to calculate ΔG0’r )
+(Hint: b/c naphthalene doesn’t appear in the Bioenergetics half rxn table, youll need to write out the balance redox reaction with O2 as the EA, then use free energies of formation of all products & reactants (available through the Knovel link at the website) to calculate ΔG0’r ). ΔG0’ of formation for O2 is zero, for water is (-237 kJ/mole) for naphthalene is (+223.6 kJ/mole) and for CO2 is (-394 kJ/mole).